Janardhan11/Automating-Quality-Inspection-for-Fabricated-Steel-Parts/README.md

 - Source: Severstal Steel Defect Dataset (Kaggle)
 - Includes steel surface images with annotations (masks) for 4 defect classes.

+## 🗂️ Example Code Included
+This repository is not just a report – it includes **ready-to-run example code** for both classification and segmentation:

+- `classification/train_resnet50.py` → Model Classification
+- `segmentation/train_unet.py` → U-Net for segmentation
+- `segmentation/dataset.py` → Custom dataset loader

+- "You can use these scripts directly or modify them for your own datasets."

 ## Tech Stack
 - Python
 - TensorFlow / Keras